Levilutz/tui-rain/README.md

 Preset unicode ranges include:

-- `CharacterSet::HalfKana`
+- `CharacterSet::HalfKana` is the half-width Japanese kana character set (used in the classic matrix rain)
-- `CharacterSet::Lowercase`
+- `CharacterSet::Lowercase` is the lowercase English character set

 ### Density

-Density can be configured either as an absolute number of target drops to have on the screen, or a relative number to scale with screen size.
-The actual number of drops on the srceen at any time is randomly distributed `~ bin(2n, 0.5)`.
+Target density can be configured either as an absolute number of drops to have on the screen, or a relative number to scale with screen size.
+The actual number of drops on the screen at any time is randomly distributed between 0 and twice the target.

 You can provide an absolute number of drops: